ReyJust/Mauritius_Forex/README.md

 # Mauritius Forex

-Get the forex of the any bank but a suitable JSON format!
+Instantly get Forex rate of any bank of Mauritius in JSON!
 All that scraping is done for you.
+You just need to request urls.
 Updates every 2 hour from 6am to 18pm on buisness days.

 # Usage